-Academics have joined forces with leading global industry names such as Unilever, Philips and Mars to trial new products which will have health impacts far beyond dental issues, including in diabetes and heart disease.
+Academics have joined forces with leading global industry names such as Unilever, Phillips and Mars to trial new products which will have health impacts far beyond dental issues, including in diabetes and heart disease.
 The research has also led to a number of disease assessment tools being launched for high- street dentists, and low-cost tests to help people to stop smoking.
 In April 2016, following significant investment, the first new dental hospital in the UK for 40 years opened its doors, bringing a huge range of benefits to staff, students and patients.

 Oral infectious and inflammatory diseases are the most common human diseases worldwide and cause significant morbidity, impacting upon general health, wellbeing and mortality rates.
 Their impact on the economy is substantial.
 Our research is making significant inroads into understanding their pathobiology and translating this into novel treatments.